AdityaPal10/AdityaPal10/README.md

 - 👋 Hi, I’m @AdityaPal10
 - 👀 I’m interested in Coding and Innovation
-- 🌱 I’m currently learning pogramming in Python and Java..
+- 🌱 I’m proficient in Python and Java.
 - 📫 Feel free to connect with me on- @Linkedin- https://www.linkedin.com/in/aditya-pal/
 - Check out my portfolio website- https://www.adityaptech.com/ -Liked any of my projects?
 Let's conenct